 Any member of the public, other than a police officer or member of police staff, who lives, works or studies in the West Midlands may ask a question relating to the duties and responsibilities of the Commissioner.
 Questions must be submitted seven working days before a meeting.
 Anyone who wishes to attend the meeting and ask a question will receive an oral response where possible.
 Where an oral response is not possible, or where the questioner cannot attend, a written response will be provided.

-If you wish to ask a question then please write to the Office of the PCC.
+If you wish to ask a question then please contact the Office of the PCC.

 If you have a petition to submit to the Board then you must submit it to the Chief Executive of the PCC’s office seven working days before the date of the meeting.
 It will be included in the agenda.
 The petition organiser will be expected to attend the meeting.
 The Commissioner, or a person requested by the Commissioner on his behalf, will respond orally at the meeting.
 Where it is not possible to answer the petition verbally at the meeting a written reply will be sent to the petition organiser.
 Petitions must contain the following: